openenergysolutions/openfmb.adapters/README.md

 Change the line that reads `compiler.libcxx=libstdc++` to be `compiler.libcxx=libstdc++11`

+# building w/o conan

+If you don't want to use conan, you can configure cmake as follows:

+`> cmake -DOPENFMB_USE_CONAN=OFF`

+You'll have to use your system package manager to install boost / yaml-cpp / libpcap / etc, or install these packages via manual builds.

 # cloning

 clone the repository with the "--recursive" option to automatically obtain submodule dependencies